 Plan Your Visit

-If you are a Hindu planning to visit for worship or pilgrimage, please read our additional guidelines here.
+If you are a Hindu planning to visit on one morning or for a longer pilgrimage, please read our additional guidelines here.

 If you are a passenger on a cruise that is docking at Nawiliwili, Kauai's ocean port, please read our additional guidelines here.

 Guests are encouraged to dress in traditional Hindu clothing when visiting.
-Alternatively, modest clothing is permitted.
-No shorts, short dresses, t-shirts or tank tops.
-Polo shirts are okay.
+Alternatively, elegant clothing is permitted.
+No shorts, short dresses, tight-fitting yoga pants, t-shirts or tank tops.
+Polo shirts and long shorts that cover the knees are okay.

 Some Other Important Guidelines